MAJOR IN PSYCHOLOGICAL SCIENCE

 All psychological science majors must take the following core courses:

-PSY 112: General Psychology
+PSY 112: Introduction to Psychology

 PSY 113: Exploring Psychology (1 credit)